Mark 7:24-30 – Jesus and the woman from Tyre (Reading Mark 7:1-30)

 Mark 7:24-30 in context

-Jesus had been very busy.
-He had fed the 5,000 (Mk 6:30-44).
-He had rescued his disciples from a storm on Lake Galilee (Mk 6:45-52).
-He had been mobbed by crowds seeking healing (Mk 6:53-56).
-He had been forced into a confrontation with the Pharisees over the failure of his disciples to wash their hands before eating food (Mk 7:1-23).
-In response, Jesus had declared that nothing going into a person makes them unclean: it’s what comes out of them – their words and actions – that shows the nature of their hearts and whether they are clean in the sight of God.
+Jesus had been teaching and healing crowds in the area around Lake Galilee.
+And at the beginning of the chapter we read of a confrontation with the Pharisees over the failure of Jesus' disciples to wash their hands before eating food (Mk 7:1-23).
+In response, Jesus declared that nothing going into a person makes them unclean: it’s what comes out of them – their words and actions – that show the nature of their hearts and whether they are clean in the sight of God.
 By this, adds Mark, “Jesus declared all foods clean” (7:19).

 His words seem odd particularly in the light of Jesus’ controversy with the Pharisees – his controversy over cleanness and the food laws.
 These food laws and associated practices were distinctive markers of Israel as the chosen people of God: unlike the Gentiles, they did not eat pig – not even smokey bacon crisps!
 But Jesus had said that this was not what made a person clean in God’s sight – it’s what comes out of your mouth and the way you behave that God is concerned with.
 By saying this, Jesus broke down the barrier between Judaism and the Gentile world – Jesus declares all foods clean.
 God looks on the heart, not on ritual observance.